Crowston, K. (2005). SE, IS & (FL)OSS @ EASE.

 Crowston

-Wiggins, A., & Crowston, K. (2011).
-Describing public participation in scientific research.
+Annabi, H., & Crowston, K. (2003).
+Collective Learning in Distributed Groups (Research in progress).
 Syracuse University School of Information Studies.